7 Things I Did Before Quitting My Six Figure Job To Become A Full Time Entrepreneur

-Towards the end of 2016, I quit my job where I was earning a six figure salary to pursue my dreams of being a full time entrepreneur and today I'm sharing exactly what steps I took to prepare myself financially to take the leap from being a full time employee to being a full time business owner.
+A couple years ago, I quit my job where I was earning a six figure salary to pursue my dreams of being a full time entrepreneur and in this post I'm sharing exactly what steps I took to prepare myself financially to take the leap from being a full time employee to being a full time business owner.

 There are many different ways to make the transition from employee to business owner, (one of the most obvious is to quit your job whether you have a plan or not) but I chose a slower and more thought out approach because I wanted to maximize my chances of success and minimize the amount of stress I could potentially face - specifically financial stress.

 If like me, becoming a full time business owner is one of your goals, then you can definitely do it and do it successfully too, as long as you are willing to plan accordingly, put in some effort and be patient with yourself so you can transition in a way that makes the most sense for you to succeed.

 First up let's discuss why I took the leap into entrepreneurship full time -